dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

--22/5-
+-22/5- 2nd Commit
-I am still using the same images as i haven't found final images to use yet, although I have changed the third image from the photo of Te Aro Campus to a simple black to white gradient so I could test my sketch easier and see different effects my code had.
+I am still using the same images as i haven't found final images to use yet, although I have changed the third image from the black and white gradient to a ranbow gradient so I could test my sketch easier and see different effects my code had.
-The algorithm now draws ellipses, squares and triangles.
+The algorithm draws ellipses, squares and triangles.
 The shape that is drawn depends on the value of the colour from each point that is picked, so ellipses are a third of the colour space, squares the next third and triangles the last third.
 The shapes also still shrink over time which I think makes a nice layered affect where you can sometimes see bigger shapes that haven't been covered.
+The shapes also have a random rotation value to add some visual differences and prevent a grid-like appearance
-I still haven't implemented any masking yet but now that I know how the colour works I will try out some different ideas.
+I have tried out a masking effect where the masked area draws in greyscale, I have used a simple circle in the middle of the canvas for all the images to test it out.
+I like the effect and will play around with maybe just desaturating the colours or inverting them next.

 -18/5-
 Im not sure what sort of theme I want to go with for the images yet, as placeholders to play around with I used a render from a previous project, a picture from a game that i happened to have on my USB and the same Te Aro campus photo as before.